-Study: Lying in kids is a sign of intelligence
+Study: Lying in kids is a sign of high intelligence

 It's funny when you first see your child try to pull a fast one to get out of trouble.
 But it can be worrying if they keep on lying.
 However, research shows that your child might actually be really smart BECAUSE of the lies!